GHOST-Aram/friendly-docs/venues/venues.md

 - [Visit the documentation](./docs/[id]/put.md)

 ## PATCH venue
-Apply partial modifications on a venue by id.
+Apply partial modifications on a venue by ID.
 - - [Visit the documentation](./docs/[id]/patch.md)

 ## DELETE venue
 Remove a venue by ID.
 - [Visit the documentation](./docs/[id]/delete.md)